How to Calculate Holiday Pay For Staff

 Holiday pay for part-time workers, or pro rata holiday entitlement is based on the same principle as entitlement for full-time employees, just adjusted for the amount of the holiday year they’ve worked.

-So if you have a worker that works the same amount of hours every week, just part-time, their holiday entitlement would be 5.6 times the days they work in a week, and their pay adjusted accordingly.
+So if you have a worker that works the same amount of hours every week, just part-time, their holiday entitlement would be 5.6 times the hours or days they work in a week, and their pay adjusted accordingly.

 Employees who haven’t been working the last 52 weeks